mb0/xelf-old/DESIGN.md

 To rely on type information without specifying it explicitly in every case, for possibly large composite literals, xelf must allow to explicitly refer to and infer from existing types.
 This is covered by type embedding and type references.
 Recursive record declaration also use special type references to itself or an ancestor.
-Type references are implicitly used in the type inference and resolution phase.
+Type variables and alternatives are implicitly used in the type inference and resolution phase.

 The flag, enum and obj types are called schema types and are global references to a type definition with additional information.
 The flag type is a integer type used as bit set with associated